 The Richard Burton Archives is the corporate memory and archive repository of Swansea University and holds material of local, regional and national significance.
 The archives select, preserve and make accessible to all materials of historical value created or acquired by the University such as the Mumbles Railway, the metallurgical industries, the life of actor Richard Burton, and items relating to former staff and student life.

 The South Wales Miners’ Library houses material by the South Wales Coalfield History Project.
 Established in 1973, the Library preserves the oral, visual and written evidence of coal mining and miners in South Wales including the printed book and pamphlet collections, including the libraries of over 60 institute and welfare halls from across the coalfield, oral history, video, poster, and banner collections.
-The Library keeps up the traditions of the old Miners’ Institutes and Welfare Halls by providing educational resources, particularly for adult learners.

 CHART works with serious intent to engage with the cultural and societal impacts of heritage and contribute to societal wellbeing.
 We seek to give diverse communities a clearer sense that their stories are valued and form part of public heritage.